top of page

 🌿 Chapter 2: Telling the Family

-Telling our sons were some of the hardest conversations of my life.
+Telling our family were some of the hardest conversations of my life.

 You want to protect your children, even when they’re grown.